F.A.Q. - Frequently Asked Questions

 We can accredit former education from other educational institutions

-If you are able to document relevant skills, you can apply directly to one of our second year studies.
+If you are able to document relevant skills, you can, after securing a study place, apply for accreditation from previous education.
 We can accredit the program from other schools who have an equivalent curriculum.
 We will consider each application individually and contact you for a conversation.
 You will then have the opportunity to meet a lecturer who will have a closer look at your expertise.

 Previous work and documentation